cardano-foundation/developer-portal/docs/portal-style-guide.md

 Or leave it empty and use the [link text itself].

-URLs and URLs in angle brackets will automatically get turned into links. http://www.cardano.org or <http://www.cardano.org>.
+URLs will automatically get turned into links.
+Example: https://www.cardano.org

 Some text to show that the reference links can follow later.